The Urban Alliance on Race Relations benefits from an active and committed volunteer Board of Directors.

 GARY PIETERS, IMMEDIATE PAST PRESIDENT

 Gary is an educator, writer, media/subject expert, diversity change agent, equity leader, community volunteer and history scholar.
-He has over 22 years of work experience in the education sector as a teacher and school administrator.
+He has over 23 years of work experience in the education sector as a teacher and school administrator.
 Gary has served the community through his involvement on several boards and advisory committees.
-He is currently the President of the CityPlace Residents Association.
-He is also a member of the Minister’s Advisory Council on Special Education (MACSE) in Ontario.
+He is currently the President of the CityPlace Residents Association; a member of the Minister’s Advisory Council on Special Education (MACSE) in Ontario; and a jury member on Park People Public Space Incubator.
 He completed a 3-year term as president the board of directors of the Urban Alliance on Race Relations in 2015.
 He also served as a Board Member of Sojourn House and as a member of the Toronto Star Community Editorial Board.
 He also served as a member of DiverseCity Voices, an initiative of the Maytree Foundation which aims to improve the diversity of voices in the media.
 His recent interests are around the Internet of Things (IOT), Machine Learning, and Artificial Intelligence (AI), and how innovations in these creative technology sectors are transforming every aspect of society and daily life.

 MALIKA MENDEZ, VICE-PRESIDENT